 1. Relax at Riddell Beach

-Riddell Beach isn’t as well known as Cable Beach, but it’s located only about five miles (eight kilometers) outside of Broome between Riddell Point and Gantheaume Point.
+Riddell Beach isn’t as well known as Cable Beach, but it’s located only about 5 miles (8km) outside of Broome between Riddell Point and Gantheaume Point.
 Like Gantheaume Point, Riddell Beach has gorgeous red pindan cliffs set against the Indian Ocean.
 It’s rockier than Cable Beach, but the landscape is more interesting (and less crowded).